open-alchemy/Package/database/README.md

 - create or update a spec record for a user,
 - get the latest version of a spec for a user,
 - list all specs for a user,
-- delete a particular spec for a user and
+- delete a particular spec for a user,
-- list all versions of a spec for a user.
+- list all versions of a spec for a user and
+- delete all specs for a user.

 #### Count Models for a User